dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/Artifacts/A13.
 DCE - Phase 1 - Right-Click Context Menu.md">
 # Artifact A13: DCE - Phase 1 - Right-Click Context Menu
-# Date Created: Cycle 19
+# Date Created: C19
 # Author: AI Model
-# Updated on: C37 (Add context menu for "Selected Items" panel)
+# Updated on: C131 (Add Create File action for non-existent associated files)

 - **Key/Value for A0:**
-- **Description:** A plan for implementing standard file explorer context menu actions (e.g., Rename, Delete, Copy Path) in the custom file tree.
+- **Description:** A plan for implementing standard file explorer context menu actions (e.g., Rename, Delete, Copy Path) in the custom file tree and other UI lists.
 - **Tags:** feature plan, context menu, right-click, file operations, ux, phase 1

 ## 1. Overview & Goal

 To enhance the user experience and make the Data Curation Environment a more complete replacement for the native VS Code explorer, this feature adds standard right-click context menus.
 The goal is to provide essential file and list management operations directly within our extension's view, reducing the need for users to switch contexts for common tasks.

-This plan covers two distinct context menus: one for the main file tree and one for the "Selected Items" list.
+This plan covers three distinct context menus: one for the main file tree, one for the "Selected Items" list, and one for the "Associated Files" list in the Parallel Co-Pilot Panel.

 ## 2. Main File Tree Context Menu